buymecheesecake/i.bet.you.cannot.read.this./README.md

 # try.to.read.it.i.bet.you.can't.
-Ever wondered what it’s like to read the internet in gibberish instead of letters?
-This Chrome extension replaces some words and letters with symbols, and soft aesthetic noise.
-Perfect for confusing friends, dodging productivity, or just making your tabs a little more ✧･ﾟweird✧･ﾟ.
+try.to.read.it.i.bet.you.can't. allows you to read the internet in gibberish instead of letters.
 It takes everything you know about reading... and makes it mildly impossible.
-Every website becomes a cryptic wonderland of sparkles, cats, and soft unicode chaos.
 No reason, no rules, just for fun.

 ## What it does 😌